awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.Partitions.md

 ## Data Distribution: Partition Key and Sort Key<a name="HowItWorks.Partitions.CompositeKey"></a>

-If the table has a composite primary key \(partition key and sort key\), DynamoDB calculates the hash value of the partition key in the same way as described in [Data Distribution: Partition Key](#HowItWorks.Partitions.SimpleKey)—but it stores all of the items with the same partition key value physically close together, ordered by sort key value\.
+If the table has a composite primary key \(partition key and sort key\), DynamoDB calculates the hash value of the partition key in the same way as described in [Data Distribution: Partition Key](#HowItWorks.Partitions.SimpleKey)\.
+However, it stores all the items with the same partition key value physically close together, ordered by sort key value\.

 To write an item to the table, DynamoDB calculates the hash value of the partition key to determine which partition should contain the item\.
-In that partition, there could be several items with the same partition key value, so DynamoDB stores the item among the others with the same partition key, in ascending order by sort key\.
+In that partition, several items could have the same partition key value\.
+So DynamoDB stores the item among the others with the same partition key, in ascending order by sort key\.

 To read an item from the table, you must specify its partition key value and sort key value\.
 DynamoDB calculates the partition key's hash value, yielding the partition in which the item can be found\.

-You can read multiple items from the table in a single operation \(`Query`\), provided that the items you want have the same partition key value\.
+You can read multiple items from the table in a single operation \(`Query`\) if the items you want have the same partition key value\.
 DynamoDB returns all of the items with that partition key value\.
 Optionally, you can apply a condition to the sort key so that it returns only the items within a certain range of values\.

 Suppose that the *Pets* table has a composite primary key consisting of *AnimalType* \(partition key\) and *Name* \(sort key\)\.
 The following diagram shows DynamoDB writing an item with a partition key value of *Dog* and a sort key value of *Fido*\.